studio24/wordpress-multi-env-config/README.md

     ],
 ```

-## WP-CLI argument
-If you're using [WP-CLI](http://wp-cli.org/) you can specify your environment via the `--env` argument.
-Usage is:

-    --env=<environment>

-For example:

-    wp help --env=development

-This will then load the correct environment settings.

 ## Installing
 Please note this requires PHP5.4 or above.
 You should really be on PHP5.6 at a minimum!